 - In case of the students, we require the ORIGINAL acceptance/enrollment letter from the University or Institute of Superior Education.

 7. Consular Interview.

-b) If completed the first step, a receipt will be given to the interested party with a case number and the appointment date for the consular interview.
+b) Once completed step a), and after reviewing the documents submitted, and Email will be sent with the appointment date for the consular interview.

-b) All the presented documents should be ORIGINAL, if the source document is issued in Arabic or another language rather than English must be translated into Spanish by a certified office of translation.
+b) All the documents presented should be ORIGINAL, if the source document is issued in Arabic or another language other than English, it must be translated into Spanish by a certified office of translation.

-c) According to the Mexican immigration law, the visa issuance does not guarantee the entrance to Mexico.
-The final admission is subject to approval by the sanitary and migratory authorities at the point of entry, thereof which may verify the compliance of the established requirements and traveler profile under a migration filter review.
+c) According to the Mexican immigration law, the visa issuance does not guarantee admission to Mexico.
+The final admission is subject to approval by the sanitary and immigration authorities at the point of entry, thereof which may verify the compliance of the established requirements and traveler profile under a migration filter review.

 d) The Mexican immigration law imposes severe restrictions on children traveling alone or in the company of adults other than their parents.
 Therefore it is important that those traveling with children provide a legal proof of relationship, if any or their legal status to exercise parental authority.